Color Utilities

 lighter = dm.mix_colors("oc.blue5", "white", alpha=0.35)

-muted_line = dm.pseudo_alpha("oc.blue7", alpha=0.6, background="white")
+muted_line = dm.pseudo_alpha("oc.blue7", alpha=0.6)

-Color management and conversion utilities for matplotlib.
+Color management and conversion utilities for Matplotlib.

 class dartwork_mpl.color.Color(L: float, a: float, b: float)[source]